 Firstly, every brand is different; each has varying motivations and ambitions, as well as different benefits and barriers to customers.

-With this in mind, we have identified six useful ‘Principles’ to consider when creating a Unique Engagement Proposition.We start by defining the brand Purpose, we express this with a brand Personality, we create Places, we motivate the People of the brand (staff, ambassadors and customers), we refine or reinvent the Process (ways to shop, serve, educate and facilitate), and finally we advise on Product offerings and identify areas for ‘brand stretch’.
+With this in mind, we have identified six useful ‘Pillars’ to consider when creating a Unique Engagement Proposition.We start by defining the brand Purpose, we express this with a brand Personality, we create Places, we motivate the People of the brand (staff, ambassadors and customers), we refine or reinvent the Process (ways to shop, serve, educate and facilitate), and finally we advise on Product offerings and identify areas for ‘brand stretch’.

-Together, these Principles exist to point businesses in the right direction to bring their purpose to life in unique and relevant ways.
+Together, these Pillars exist to point businesses in the right direction to bring their purpose to life in unique and relevant ways.

 They also help to decode the success of some of the world’s most successful experience brands, such as Apple, Nike, Virgin and more recently Amazon, alongside some new entries including our work for Rockar, Lululemon, and Missguided.

-At D&P, we’re increasingly collaborating with a diverse mix of clients to define a more engaging future, workshopping the Principles and identifying opportunities for customer engagement, commercial growth and a lasting, loyal connection.
+At D&P, we’re increasingly collaborating with a diverse mix of clients to define a more engaging future, workshopping the Pillars and identifying opportunities for customer engagement, commercial growth and a lasting, loyal connection.

 Through 2017, we’ll be sharing new ideas and thoughts that illustrate how brands are captivating a new era of customers through the lens of these six Principles.
 They’re going to be highly reactive to customer and sector shifts.
 They’ll be easy to understand and act upon.
 And they’ll be relevant – just like the brands of tomorrow need to be.